Chapter 5 Nutrition

 11-7 How is nutritional status assessed using body measurements in adults?

 To calculate BMI take a person’s weight (in kg), divide it by their height (in m) and divide it by their height (in m) again (i.e weight/height2).
 The answer to this calculation will place a person in a specific weight category for the BMI.
-The practical drawback of using BMI is that accurate weight and height is needed plus a calculator.
+The practical drawback of using BMI is that accurate weight and height are needed plus a calculator.

 |Body Mass Index (BMI)||Weight category|